The Future Diary

 Image via Crunchyroll

-It might go without saying, but in Sailor Moon, the Sailor Scouts channel their abilities from the planets, and their respective quirks.
-But, it’d seem their abilities can be rooted in wordplay as well.
-For example, Sailor Mercury employs ice and water-based abilities, despite Mercury not being an icy planet.
-But, because the Japanese pronunciation of Mercury (Suisei, 水星) has the kanji for water, she has abilities that correspond with that.
-The same can be said of Sailor Mars, who has fire abilities because the kanji for fire can be found in the Japanese pronunciation of Mars (Kasei, 火星).
-It’s one of the only systems I have come across that is based just as much in wordplay as it is based in the characters themselves.
+For example, Sailor Mercury employs ice and water-based abilities.
+In Chinese astrology, Mercury is tied to the water wing of the Zodiac, and the Japanese pronunciation of Mercury (Suisei, 水星) has the kanji for water, so she has corresponding abilities.
+The same can be said of Sailor Mars, who has fire abilities because the kanji for fire can be found in the Japanese pronunciation of Mars (Kasei, 火星) and because Mars is linked ot fire through the Zodiac.
+It’s one of the few systems I have come across that is based just as much in wordplay as it is based in the characters themselves.

 Gurren Lagann